eladba4/Sudoku_Project/README.md

 # Sudoku_Project
 Sudoku project written in C as final project for the Course "Software Project" in TAU.
-The game instructions specified in the course.
+This was wrriten following the project instrunctions that was given in the course.
-Requires gurobi license to run.
+Requires gurobi license for run.